-Length of time (4 hrs per da y, 5 days per wk): 6 wks
+Length of time (4 hrs per day, 5 days per wk): 6 wks Lecture 9.0 Lab 1.5 Ext 0.0

-Lecture 9.0

-Lab 1.5

-Ext 0.0

-TOTAL = 10.5 Qt tr Hr

 DSA 101 Diesel System Analysis

 The student will learn to work with the diesel engine lubrication, cooling and breathing systems.
 Other systems covered will include electronic diesel fuel injection and the fuel sub systems including fuel lines, fuel injectors, fuel pumps, fuel filter and fuel tanks.
 Students will work on Detroit Diesel and Cummins engines featured in Ford, International, and Freightliner trucks.
 Students will receive an overview of electricity and basic electrical tests used in the diesel shop.